 - S7.
 Use software such as Power Point, MS Word, and TeX to make lively and powerful oral and written presentations.

 - S8.
-Communicate mathematics clearly and logically to others, both orally and in writing.
+Communicate mathematics and physics clearly and logically to others, both orally and in writing.

 - S9.
-Find and evaluate sources of mathematical information and integrate new knowledge into their knowledge base.
+Find and evaluate sources of information about mathematics and physics and integrate new knowledge into their knowledge base.

 Values: We aim to produce individuals who